June, 2008

 Our Tallest and Shortest Presidents

 But on the lighter side of having the possibility of the Union torn asunder forever, he was the tallest president we’ve had – 6 ft 4 in.
-1 He often would talk about how he never had to look up to anybody since he was always the tallest man in the room.
+[1.
+He narrowly beats out Lyndon B. Johnson who comes in just under Lincoln at 6 ft 3½ in.
+Johnson was also known for using the toilet in front of underlings he wanted to intimidate.]
+He often would talk about how he never had to look up to anybody since he was always the tallest man in the room.
 On meeting a wounded Union soldier that was taller than him, he remarked, “Hello, comrade.
 Do you know when your feet get cold?”

-James Madison, the president that got us into probably our most pointless war 2 was our shortest president, coming in at just 5 ft 4 in.
+James Madison, the president that got us into probably our most pointless war [2.
+The War of 1812.
+You remember it – Washington D.C. got burned by the British?] was our shortest president, coming in at just 5 ft 4 in.